wombleton/gitlaw-nz/acts/C/Coroners Act 2006.md

 ##### 134 Failure to supply information or documents or other things as required by coroner's notice under section 120

-*   Every person commits an offence against this section, and is liable on summary conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails to comply with a notice under [section 120][136] (coroner may by written notice require person to supply information or documents or other things) to the extent that the person is capable of complying with it.
+*   Every person commits an offence against this section, and is liable on conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails to comply with a notice under [section 120][136] (coroner may by written notice require person to supply information or documents or other things) to the extent that the person is capable of complying with it.

-    Compare: 1999 No 10 [s 8][304]
+    Compare: 1999 No 10 [s 8][307]

+    Section 134: amended, on 1 July 2013, by [section 413][300] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 135 False or misleading statements and omissions in certain documents

-*   (1) Every person commits an offence against this section, and is liable on summary conviction to a fine not exceeding $1,000, who, in any document to which subsection (2) applies, makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular.
+*   (1) Every person commits an offence against this section, and is liable on conviction to a fine not exceeding $1,000, who, in any document to which subsection (2) applies, makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular.

     (2) This subsection applies to the following documents: